dimajix/flowman/docs/spec/relation/hiveTable.md

  files and can be used to workaround some bugs in the Hive backend.

+## Automatic Migrations
+Flowman supports some automatic migrations, specifically with the migration strategies `ALTER`, `ALTER_REPLACE` and `REPLACE` (those can be set via the global config variable `flowman.default.relation.migrationStrategy`, see [configuration](../../config.md) for more details).

+The migration strategy `ALTER` supports the following alterations:
+* Changing nullability
+* Adding new columns

+Other changes (like changing the data type or dropping columns) is not supported in the `ALTER` strategy and will require either `REPLACE` or `ALTER_REPLACE` - but this will remove all existing data in that table!

 ## Remarks

 When using Hive tables as data sinks in a [`relation` target](../target/relation.md), then Flowman will  manage the